discordeno/discordeno/website/docs/examples/reactionroles.md

 // REST OF YOUR CODE
 ```

-If we try the code we finally achieve what we wanted, a button that when clicked gives us the role assuming discord did not error out our call to add a role caused by the fact that we might not be allowed to add roles such as `@everyone`, roles created for bot permissions, roles that are obtained with link roles or roles that are above the bot hightest role.
+If we try the code we finally achieve what we wanted, a button that when clicked gives us the role assuming Discord did not error out our call to add a role caused by the fact that we might not be allowed to add roles such as `@everyone`, roles created for bot permissions, roles that are obtained with link roles or roles that are above the bot hightest role.

-One last thing we could do is removing the role if we already have it, we will need to add some code in the event and a few desired proprieties, let's start with the event file `src/events/interactionCreate.ts`:
+One last thing we could do is removing the role if we already have it, we will need to add some code in the event and a few desired properties, let's start with the event file `src/events/interactionCreate.ts`:

 ```ts
 if (